govindvgd/LucidLens/README.md

 # LucidLens: Real-Time Image Captioning Platform

 ## Overview
 LucidLens is a project that provides real-time image captioning using a pre-trained VGG16 model and a custom-trained caption generation model.
-It allows users to upload images, capture photos via webcam, or process video input to generate descriptive captions, which are then converted to speech.
+It allows users to upload images, capture photos via webcam, or process video input to generate descriptive captions which are then converted to speech.

 ## Features
 * **Image Captioning:** Generates descriptive captions for images using a deep learning model.